Fejiroisaacs/Chess_CS106_project/README.md

 - **`changeLetCord(String cord)`**: This method takes a string value of a chessboard coordinate (a-h) and returns the corresponding integer position value.

 - **`getPiece(String move)`**: This method takes a string value of a move (e.g., "q", "k", "b", or "n") and returns the name of the piece being moved (e.g., "pawn", "knight", "bishop", "rook", "queen", or "king").

-- **`getCord(String move)`**: This method takes a string value of a move and returns the x and y coordinates of the destination position.

 - **`isAttackingSquare(Piece piece, Board board, int xPos, int yPos)`**: This method determines if a piece is attacking a square.